-Notable amongst the family at this time was Robert Brewster (1599-1663), an English politician and officer who sat in the House of Commons between 1645 and 1659, he was a general in the Parliamentary army in the English Civil War; Francis Brewster (1623- 1671), an English...
-Another 46 words (3 lines of text) are included under the topic Early Brester Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst the family at this time was Robert Brewster (1599-1663), an English politician and officer who sat in the House of Commons between 1645 and 1659, he was a general in the Parliamentary army in the English Civil War; Francis Brewster (1623- 1671), an English politician who sat in the House of Commons in 1653 and 1656; and Elder William Brewster (c.1560-1644), Pilgrim colonist leader and preacher born in Doncaster...

 Migration of the Brester family to Ireland

 Some of the Brester family moved to Ireland, but this topic is not covered in this excerpt.

 Another 65 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brester family

 Numerous Scottish settlers settled along the east coast of the colonies that would become the United States and Canada.
 Others traveled to the open country of the west.
 At the time of the American War of Independence, some remained in the United States, while those who remained loyal to the crown went north to Canada as United Empire Loyalists.
 The highland games and Clan societies that sprang up across North America in the 20th century have helped many Scots to recover parts of their lost traditions.
 Research into passenger and immigration lists has revealed some of the very first Bresters to arrive in North America: William Brewster who arrived in the " Mayflower" and settled in Plymouth in 1620, where he was the religious leader of the Plymouth Colony.
 He was from the Essex branch of the family, and one of his descendants was Henry Calvin Brewster of Rochester, New York..